 Mix all of the spice rub ingredients together in a large bowl.
-Remove the membrane from the back of the ribs (see diagram below) and coat both sides with the spice mix.
-Gently rub into the ribs.
+Remove the membrane from the back of the ribs (otherwise ask your butcher to do so) and coat both sides with the spice mix.
+Rub the spice rub into the ribs.
 Cover and refrigerate for about an hour to marinate.